If you found a 1943 steel penny in a jar, dresser, or old coin folder, you are probably wondering if you just got lucky.

 Sometimes yes.
 Usually no.

-Most 1943 steel pennies are common.
-In average circulated condition, they are usually worth somewhere around 10 cents to 50 cents.
 Cleaner uncirculated examples often sell in the low single digits, and nicer certified pieces can go much higher.
-The six-figure stories you hear are real, but those are almost always about rare errors, not the typical steel cent sitting in a coffee can.
+The eight-figure stories you hear are real, but those are almost always about rare errors, not the typical steel cent sitting in a coffee can.

 That is the short answer.
 Here is the useful one.